WebAssembly/spec/proposals/gc/MVP.md

 ## Questions

-### Equality Types

-* Interaction with type imports/exports: do they need to distinguish equality types from non-equality now?

-* Similarly, the JS API for `WebAssembly.Type` would need to enable the distinction.

-### Casts

-* Distinguish reference types that are castable?
+* Distinguish reference types that are castable (and therefore have RTTI)?